Solessfir/ProjectTemplate/README.md

 - C++23 asset baker for single-executable Shipping builds
 - Roboto Regular and Medium loaded from loose or embedded assets
 - Replaceable application icon embedded into Windows builds
-- Framer-inspired graphite theme with one gradient-backed title bar, toolbar, and dock canvas plus centralized ImGui tokens
+- Centralized Dear ImGui palette, interaction, and rounding tokens
 - Live Start-page background presets and HSV color wheel with independent height, saturation, and intensity controls
 - Panel transparency modes for all, floating-only, docked-only, or opaque panel backgrounds
 - Additively brightened interaction states derived from the selected background hue, with a dedicated red close-button state